zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-deploy.md

 In order to get more detailed information per replica in the application, you can click on **More Info** button.

 You can get the information related to Runtime status, License status and Sources w.r.t to Database, Storage, MxAdmin password, Debugger password, App constants and Custom Runtime settings.

+If the runtime license is not applied on the environment, the license status will show **0/1 Licensed Runtime**, when only one replica is running for the application and the license status will be **Not licensed**
+If there are **n** number of replicas running, then the Runtime license status will be ** 0/n Licensed Runtime** Once the runtime license is applied on the environment, the license status will be set to ** n/n Licensed Runtime**

 Along with this, from Operator version 2.15.0 onwards, you can also specifically collect information w.r.t to pods running in the application.
 Below is the brief explanation of the fields in the section:

 1. **deletionInitiated**: This indicates whether the deletion of the pod has been initiated (pod is stopping).
 If it's `false`, it means the pod is not currently being deleted.